HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 ### Monetize web traffic

 The open model of the web does not always serve the financial interests of content creators to their liking and many site owners resort to monetizing their sites with advertising.
 Because building direct relationships with advertisers and negotiating pricing contracts is a relatively difficult and time-consuming process, this concern is largely handled by third-party providers performing targeted advertising and real-time bidding.
 Widespread negative public opinion, the popularity of ad blocking technology, and regulatory action in major global markets such as Europe pose the largest threat to the continued use of third-party providers for monetization.
-While it's unlikely that site owners suddenly strike their own advertising deals or build bespoke ad networks, alternative monetization models like paywalls and experiments like Brave's [Basic Attention Token](https://basicattentiontoken.org/) have a real chance of shaking up the third-party ad landscape of the future.
+While it's unlikely that site owners suddenly strike their own advertising deals or build bespoke ad networks, alternative monetization models like paywalls and experiments like Brave's <a hreflang="en" href="https://basicattentiontoken.org/">Basic Attention Token</a> have a real chance of shaking up the third-party ad landscape of the future.

 ### Simplify development